- Policies and Procedures Affecting All Students

 Requirements regarding a thesis vary with the degree program.
 A number of master's programs offer both thesis and nonthesis options.
 The same quality of work is expected of students regardless of their chosen option.
 For more information, consult the section on degree requirements under each degree program.

 When a thesis proposal has been approved by the appropriate department, the department chair sends the collegiate dean or director a copy of the thesis proposal, including the approval signatures of the master's thesis committee members.
-Students may enroll in thesis research (799) at the beginning of the next semester.
-Students must register for 3 credits per semester until they reach the last 3 required credits.
+The student may enroll in thesis research (799) at the beginning of the next semester.
+Students must register for 3 credits per semester until they reach the last three required credits.
 Once they have only 3 credits remaining, students may enroll for 1 credit per semester until graduation.
 To be considered a full-time student, the advisor and department chair must certify each semester that the student is working full time on the thesis.
-Please note: Graduate students must maintain continuous enrollment in 799 while writing and submitting a thesis.
+Please note: Graduate students must maintain continuous enrollment while writing and submitting a thesis.

 The master's thesis committee is named by the candidate's department chair, who designates a member of the graduate faculty from that department as the thesis committee chair.
-The committee is appointed after consulting with the candidate and advisor and consists of at least three people.
+The committee is appointed after consulting with the candidate and advisor, and consists of at least three people.
 Two must be members of the graduate faculty from the candidate's department, while one may come from outside the department.

 The original and one copy of the master's thesis with two original signed cover sheets must be deposited with the college, school, or institute dean or director for signature prior to being transferred to the University Libraries.

-For degree conferral, two copies with signed cover sheets must be submitted to the library by 5 p.m. on the last Friday of classes.
+For degree conferral, two copies with signed cover sheets must be submitted to the library by 5 p.m. the on last Friday of classes.
 (For specific deadlines, go to registrar.gmu.edu.)
 This is also the deadline for participation in the May commencement.